Home » Rig Acceptance » RIG INSPECTION GUIDELINES | CEMENTING UNIT ACCEPTANCE INSPECTION

 Cementing Unit:

-The cementing unit is a high-pressure pump which used to force cement down the casing and into the annular & space between the casing and the wall of the open hole.
+The cementing unit is a high-pressure pump used to force cement down the casing and into the annular & space between the casing and the open hole wall.

-Cementing units usually adapted with mixers, pumps & drives to provide on-site cement mixing and injection inside the well, especially to oil and gas drilling operations.
-The cementing operations prevents water invasion into the drilled well, provide isolation to the annulus after running casing string, and also can be used to pump & set a cement plugs to isolate certain zones or shut in the well.
+Cementing units are usually adapted with mixers, pumps & drives to provide on-site cement mixing and injection inside the well, especially for oil and gas drilling operations.
+The cementing operations prevent water invasion into the drilled well, provide isolation to the annulus after running the casing string, and can also be used to pump & set cement plugs to isolate certain zones or shut in the well.

-Cementing units shall be able to provide an acceptable range of pressures and pumping rates to provide the requirements of recent cementing practices, and off course have the lowest applicable weight-to-horsepower ratio to facilitate transportation.
+Cementing units shall be able to provide an acceptable range of pressures and pumping rates to provide the requirements of recent cementing practices and, of course, have the lowest applicable weight-to-horsepower ratio to facilitate transportation.

 Cementing Unit Components: